Lombok: What Bali Was Before the World Found It

 Gili Islands

-Three car-free islands offshore — Gili Trawangan (backpacker party vibe), Gili Air (middle ground), Gili Meno (quietest).
+Three car-free islands offshore — Gili Trawangan (lively atmosphere), Gili Air (middle ground), Gili Meno (quietest).
 White sand, turquoise water, coral reefs, sea turtles.
-Snorkeling excellent.
+Snorkeling is excellent.
 Fast boat from Bangsal Harbor (~45 min) or Senggigi.
-Full-day excursion recommended — too rushed for independent cruise-day visit.
-No motorized vehicles; cidomo horse carts only.
+A full-day ship excursion is recommended — the logistics are too complex and time-sensitive for an independent visit on a port day.
+Prices for organized excursions typically run $90-130 per person with guaranteed return to the ship.
+No motorized vehicles allowed; cidomo horse carts only.

-Sade, Ende, and Rambitan preserve traditional Sasak architecture — bamboo and thatch homes, elevated rice barns (lumbung), earthen floors.
+Sade, Ende, and Rambitan preserve centuries-old Sasak architecture — bamboo and thatch homes, elevated rice barns (lumbung), earthen floors.
 Women demonstrate weaving ikat cloth on backstrap looms.
-Cultural immersion, not museum performance.
-Small donation expected.
-Combine with southern beach visit.
-45 minutes from Lembar.
-Modest dress required (shoulders, knees covered).
-Genuine, unhurried, profound.
+This is cultural immersion rather than museum performance.
+A small donation of 20,000-50,000 IDR is expected and appropriate.
+Combine with a southern beach visit for an excellent half-day independent tour.
+About 45 minutes from Lembar by car.
+Modest dress required (shoulders and knees covered).
+Book ahead if traveling with a private driver to ensure timing works with your ship departure.

 The full Rinjani trek takes 2-4 days, but Sendang Gile and Tiu Kelep waterfalls at the base offer accessible beauty — jungle trails, swimming holes, volcanic vistas.
-2-3 hours from port.
-Half-day tours available.
-Wear good shoes; trails slippery after rain.
-The waterfalls cascade through rainforest with Rinjani towering above.
-Cool, shaded, spiritually refreshing.
+Allow 2-3 hours from the port each way.
+Half-day tours are available through local operators at around $50-70 per person.
+Wear sturdy shoes; trails are slippery after rain.
+The waterfalls cascade through dense rainforest with Rinjani towering above.
+Cool, shaded, and spiritually refreshing.
+The cost of the entrance fee is 30,000 IDR per person.

 Senggigi Beach

-Lombok's main tourist beach — crescent bay, calm water, beachfront restaurants, sunset views toward Bali.
-Less developed than Bali's beaches.
-Good swimming, snorkeling at north end.
-30 minutes from Lembar.
-Easy half-day option.
-Beach warungs serve fresh seafood, cold Bintang beer, coconuts.
+Lombok's main tourist beach — a crescent bay with calm water, beachfront restaurants, and sunset views toward Bali.
+Less developed than Bali's equivalent.
+Good swimming, with snorkeling at the north end near the headland temple.
+About 30 minutes from Lembar and easily done as an independent half-day excursion.
+Beach warungs serve fresh seafood and cold coconuts for remarkably low prices.
 Relaxed, accessible, unpretentious.

 Pink Beach (Pantai Merah)

-One of only seven pink-sand beaches worldwide — sand tinted coral-pink from crushed red coral.
-Remote southeastern coast near Tanjung Ringgit.
+One of only seven pink-sand beaches worldwide — sand tinted coral-pink from crushed red coral fragments.
+Located on the remote southeastern coast near Tanjung Ringgit.
 Dramatic cliffs, turquoise water, excellent snorkeling.
-90 minutes from Lembar over rough roads.
-Requires full-day commitment or organized tour.
-Bring snorkel gear, sun protection, water.
-Wild, pristine, worth the journey.
+About 90 minutes from Lembar over rough roads.
+Requires a full-day commitment or an organized ship excursion with guaranteed return to the pier.
+Bring snorkel gear, sun protection, and plenty of water.
+Wild, pristine, worth every bumpy mile.

 Pura Lingsar Temple

-Unique temple complex blending Hindu, Buddhist, and indigenous Wektu Telu beliefs — reflection of Lombok's multicultural heritage.
+A unique temple complex blending Hindu, Buddhist, and indigenous Wektu Telu beliefs — a reflection of Lombok's multicultural heritage.
 Holy spring, ornate shrines, sacred eels fed by devotees.
-30 minutes from Lembar.
-Sarong required (available for rent).
+About 30 minutes from Lembar.
+Sarong required (available for rent at 10,000 IDR).
 Quiet contemplation.
-Demonstrates Lombok's syncretic spirituality.
-Brief visit adds cultural depth.
+This site demonstrates Lombok's syncretic spirituality.
+A brief visit adds cultural depth to any itinerary and pairs well with an independent trip to Senggigi.

 Local Food & Drink